4 Strategies, 3 Mantras and the Holidays

 Gary, like all successful entrepreneurs, has his finger on the pulse of the consumer’s needs, the hallmark of a successful business owner.
 Companies like Nestle, Cadburys and Coke spend billions of dollars on market analysis to understand consumer behavior and identify the next big trend.
 It’s still a hit or miss at times.

-As a private practitioner, do you know the number #1 reason why patients come to you and what their EXACT needs are?
+As a physical therapy business owner, do you know the number #1 reason why patients come to you and what their EXACT needs are?

 Depending on your practice, it could be pain relief, wellness, fall prevention, post-surgical rehabilitation etc.